By Odienator (Click here for all posts)

 In her career, Elise has been asked to find the obscured inner power of her characters, and she has always done so credibly and consistently.
 Her appearance onscreen has become shorthand for a woman who is either finding her strength and/or exerting it.
 Even with minimal screen time, she can convey so much information, whether with a knowing glance or a well-measured turn of phrase.
 It is a pleasure to watch her work, and the one thing Tyler Perry got right in his film version of Diary of a Mad Black Woman was casting Elise, not only as his heroine, but also as the daughter of Cicely Tyson.
 It is an apt stroke of casting, as Elise is heir to the types of roles Tyson has played over the years; she appropriates Tyson's way of evoking the sense that all the unshakeable powers of Black women are rooted soul-deep in their being.
 She rattles with anger, sadness and joy the same way Tyson once did.
 With her gaze, Elise can burn a hole through you, or coddle you with sweetness.
 She even looks like a hotter Cicely Tyson.

 Elise first hit the big screen in F. Gary Gray's female actioner, Set it Off.
 Though her performance is a little shaky, she's still convinces us that a woman this weepy and weak could still join forces with her best girls to rob a bank.
-Both she and Queen Latifah are the film's complementary extremes.
+She and Queen Latifah are the film's complementary extremes.
 Latifah is all butch firepower, heartless and tough, resisting any attempts to relent or to feel, even as she's being gunned down in one of the greatest onscreen deaths ever filmed.
 (Her work here is far more Oscar nomination worthy than in Chicago—watch her "OH NO YOU DIDN'T" facial expression as she milks her death scene for all it's worth.)
 Elise's Tisean has a kid and a heart that's on both sleeves; she feels too much and, through her attempt to toughen up, suffers greatly for it.

 In both Diary of a Mad Black Woman and Women, Thou Art Loosed, Elise is asked to veer wildly through a series of emotional moments designed to support both film's spiritual agendas.
 Both films are underwritten and at times downright preachy, but in neither film does she step wrong.
 Diary asks us to believe that this woman who had been so brutally dumped by her no good husband might decide to take care of him after he (deservingly) becomes incapacitated.
 She makes it work by not diffusing her anger so much as accepting some of the Christian values the film preaches to the then underestimated number of Tyler Perry fans.
 In Loosed, the flashback structure and sequences of T.D.
 Jakes' ministry (which, despite James' abundant charisma, play like commercial breaks for Jesus) rob the strength from the narrative—do movies understand that sometimes building UP to an event is more dramatic than this flashback shit—but not from Elise's performance.
 As a sexually abused, drug addicted prostitute, Elise goes for broke, yet every emotion feels earned and thought out by the actress.
 Neither movie deserves her, but they both are better because of her.